AzharMobeen/springBoot-JMS-ActiveMQ-For-Consume-and-Publish/README.md

 # SpringBoot-JMS with ActiveMQ

-It's a simple Spring-Boot Application for Consuming messages from ActiveMQ Queue and Publish it to ActiveMQ Topic.
+It's a simple Spring-Boot Application for Consuming messages from ActiveMQ Queues and Publish it to ActiveMQ Topics.
 I'm using MarshallingMessageConverter with Jaxb2Marshaller for both consuming and publishing XML message.

+I have also created Unit test and EmbeddedActiveMQ integration test.

 * Run ActiveMQ.